ba055482/hua-ops/README.md

 ## Improvements

-*How can this git project be updated automatically when a submodule is updated?*
+*- How can this git project be updated automatically when a submodule is updated?*
 A feature like this can be implemented on the CI solution.
 A successful commit & build of either **ui** or **api** repo could trigger a job to update this git project.